catalogfi/garden.js/docs/docs/cookbook/SwapperFrontend.md

 };
 ```

-The main logic we want to look at is here at `handleSwap` . `garden.swap` creates the swap given the assets and amounts.
+The main logic we want to look at is `handleSwap` . `garden.swap` creates the swap given the assets and amounts.
 It is as simple as that.

 ## Transactions Component

 We will not discuss the whole component here, but let's look at how we fetch the orders aka transactions.

 ```ts
 function TransactionsComponent() {
   const garden = useGarden();